Eliza Wright West (1839-1933) Uncovering a Remarkable Life

 The New York Times article was based on a more in-depth profile of West, written by Marjorie Wyman, that appeared in the Lincoln Sunday Star on September 14, 1924, titled, “Mrs. West Recalls Cooking for General Dawes’ Bride When She Came to Lincoln.”

 “She was that sweet,” said West of Mrs. Dawes, whom she called a “queen.”
 But she “couldn’t even stir a batch of biscuit,”she recalled, stating that Caro was “just a young girl when I went to work for her, and she had never done any housework, or cooking, or sewing.”
 West helped Caro with the basics of running her new home, and she also cooked meals for the Dawes.
-In particular, she made strawberry shortcake for Charles Dawes, saying that she “never knew anybody who liked strawberry shortcake better than Mr. Dawes.
+She made strawberry shortcake for Charles Dawes, saying that she “never knew anybody who liked strawberry shortcake better than Mr. Dawes.
 I believe he would have eaten it every day.”

 When the Dawes planned their move east to Evanston, Illinois, West was to go along with them.
 She “helped pack everything in readiness for the trip.”
 But she fell ill with the “grippe,” as West remembered, and was unable to go.
 The family that had been “so kind to her” moved away, and West recalled her sorrow in seeing them go.